Cartersville Workers' Comp Attorney

 Get a List of Approved Doctors

 Your employer should provide you with a list of approved doctors from whom you can seek medical treatment.
-To obtain workers’ compensation benefits, you must receive treatment only from one of the approved doctors.
+To obtain workers’ compensation benefits, you must receive treatment from one of the approved doctors.

 Obtain Medical Treatment